 4. Blown Head Gasket

 If you’re struggling to find the source of your coolant leak there’s a chance it is caused by a blown head gasket.
 The head gasket seals the engine block and cylinder heads.
-If your head gasket fails it will cause a serious coolant leak.
+If a head gasket fails it may cause a serious coolant leak and overheating or may be a small leak that is hard to detect.
 Worse yet the coolant may try to mix with your engine oil.
 If this happens you’ll likely lose all compression and make it so you cannot drive your car.

 Solution: The solution for a blown head gasket is to replace it immediately.
 It will require some disassembly of your engine so the cost for labor will typically exceed the cost of the part.